irfanhakim-as/linux-wiki/distros/EndeavourOS.md

 ## KDE Wallet

-This details how to how to setup and create a default KDE Wallet and set it to auto unlock with our desktop at the expense of security.
+This details how to how to create and setup a KDE Wallet and set it to auto unlock.

 ### References